JoshuaKeegan3/AVC-Team-36/README.md

 g++ -Wall -o "%e" "%f" -lsfml-graphics -lsfml-window -lsfml-system -lsfml-network
 ```

-Open go back into the folder where you were before and open server3.cpp in Geany
+Open go back into the folder where before.
+Go back a directory and click on robot_server and open server3.cpp in Geany.

 On Mac press **fn+f8**, **fn+f9**, **fn+f5**
 A terminal should open don't close it